nhsd-exeter/dos-integration/README.md

 ### DoS Database Connection

-The following env vars are required for the project to establish a connection to the DoS database (or a replica).
+The following vars are required for the project to establish a connection to the DoS database (or a replica).

-DB_SECRET_NAME
-DB_SERVER
-DB_PORT
-DB_NAME
-DB_SCHEMA
-DB_USER_NAME
-DB_SECRET_KEY

-To connect to the local postgres database use these connection

-    Host = localhost
-    Port = 5432
-    Database = postgres
-    Username = postgres
-    Password = postgres
-    Schema = postgres
+`Host, Port, Database, Username, Password, Schema` These variable will be stored in AWS Secrets Manager and will be retrieved by the project at either deployment or runtime.

 ### Code Formatting

 Code quality checks can be done with the pip installed 'black' module and run with the command.

     python -m black --line-length 120

 This is also wrapped in a function
-To format the code run:
+To format all python files in the project run the following commands:

     make python-code-format FILES=./application
     make python-code-format FILES=./test